keaneflynn/LOTIC/README.md

   * Raspbian OS
 * Raspberry Pi Camera Unit (although it should work with any camera input (untested) )
 * Google Coral TPU
+* Some additional storage unit (although a large capacity SD card in the RasPi should suffice)
 * Some sort of active cooling for CPU (imperative if raspi is overclocked)

 ## Spec
-This program takes in a .tflite file and a video file.
-It reads the video's frames and, upon identifying an object based on the tflite file, starts writing the output to a new video file.
-Once the object has left the frame (for a (configurable) while), it closes that file.
+This program takes in a .tflite file (converted into an edgetpu compatible .tflite file) and a video file or video stream.
+It reads the video's frames and, upon identifying an object based on the tflite file, starts writing the output to a new video and json file.
+Once the object has left the frame for a configurable amount of time, it closes that file.
 When it sees an object again, the process repeats.

 ## Run It